Quick, handy best practices to have effective, productive 1-on-1 meetings with your team

 This means close your laptop.
 Turn the ringer off on your phone.
 Have a meaningful, purpose-driven conversation.
 We can all go 30 minutes away from email, text messages and phone calls to ensure a successful one-on-one meeting.

 This advice is for both parties, the manager and the employee.
 The employee, of course, has to be open to feedback from his or her manager on job performance, time management, conflict resolution and all those other topics we look to address during our one-on-ones.
 But, the manager also has to be open, as well.
 This time is just as much for the employee to offer feedback.
 What if that feedback is not 100 percent positive?
 Hint: See №5.

 This cannot be overstated.
 Being unprepared is not only a quick way to an ineffective meeting, but it also shows a blatant disregard for the other person’s time.
 Do everyone a favor and be as prepared for this meeting as you would be for your top client.
-Here are the eight best questions to ask during your one-on-one.
+Here are the eight best questions to ask during your 1-on-1.